Filing a Report with SU Police

 Can the police protect me if I’m afraid my attacker (or his/her friends) will come after me?

-SU police and administrators take sexual misconduct complaints very seriously and will make every effort to prevent retaliation from occurring.
-One of the reasons you are encouraged to make a report to administrators or the police is so that your rights can be protected.
-The University does not tolerate any kind of retaliation, and if it occurs, the accused would face University disciplinary procedures.
+One of the reasons you are encouraged to make a report to administrators or the police is to safeguard your rights.
+The University does not tolerate any kind of retaliation, and if it occurs, it should be reported immediately to the Dean of Students (or designee) who will ensure the Respondent would face University disciplinary procedures.

-As of September, 2003, Texas enacted a new law allowing sexual assault victims to pursue a protective order against their attacker.
-The protective order does not require a conviction or even a pending criminal proceeding, and there are no fees or lawyers required—contact the District or County Attorney’s office at 1 (800) 983-9933.
+In September, 2003, Texas enacted a law allowing sexual assault victims to pursue a protective order against their attacker.
+The protective order does not require a conviction or even a pending criminal proceeding, and there are no fees or lawyers required—contact the District or County Attorney’s office at (800) 983-9933.

 What if I hear about a friend being raped – should I tell the police about it?

-You can call the SU Counseling Services (512-863-1252) to discuss your concerns and talk about options.
+You can call the SU Counseling Center (512) 863-1252 to discuss your concerns and talk about options.
 They will listen to you and help you to consider options of how to help your friend.

 Who can I call to get more information about legal issues and options?